Will Kassouf’s Life: Net Worth, Biggest Profits, Losses and Private Life

 The constant criticism of his “speech play”

-Kassouf’s unique speech play isn’t sitting well with everyone in the poker community.
+Will Kassouf’s unique speech play isn’t sitting well with everyone in the poker community.

 Many believe his gimmick actually violates standard poker room house rules on a regular basis.
 As you can see in the clip from the 2016 WSOP above, the World Series forbids “talk that influences action”.
 It is certainly illegal in most poker rooms in the US and Europe to share information about a player’s hand while it’s still live.

-During the 2016 Main, Kassouf got into another memorable quarrel at the table about his tendency to talk incessantly at the table.
+During the 2016 Main, Will Kassouf got into another memorable quarrel at the table about his tendency to talk incessantly at the table.
 This time, it was Canadian pro Griffin Benger who eventually exploded at Kassouf, calling his banter “verbal abuse”.

 His chip palming scandal

-In September 2018, Shaun Deeb (a personal foe of Kassouf’s, after the Brit allegedly hit on Deeb’s wife) broke the news on Twitter that Kassouf was caught stealing a £100 chip from a friend of his.
+In September 2018, Shaun Deeb (a personal foe of Kassouf’s, after the Brit allegedly hit on Deeb’s wife) broke the news on Twitter that Will Kassouf was caught stealing a £100 chip from a friend of his.

 According to the allegations, Kassouf and his posse were drinking and gambling at Grosvenor Leeds Watergate Casino.
-A member of the group scored a big, £2,800 roulette win.
+A member of the group scored a big £2,800 roulette win.
 While receiving the payout and celebrating, Kassouf decided to hide a £100 chip in his palm.

 Initially, the online poker community was skeptical about Deeb’s claims, especially given the known animosity between the two.
 However, a member of the friend group came forward on Facebook and confirmed the story.
 Soon, Kassouf himself admitted to the misdeed and apologized for it.